anavsingh99/discord-bot/README.md

-# Nice Guy Bot
+# Bikini Bot-tom

-Nice Guy Bot is a helpful bot that takes in multiple commands which are divided into various categories using cogs.
+Bikini Bot-tom is a helpful Discord bot that takes in multiple commands which are divided into various categories using cogs.
+It's name comes from the iconic show "SpongeBob SquarePants" and is a reference to the city where all the characters lived!

-Use .help to see the full range of Nice Guy Bot's commands!
+Use .help to see the full range of Bikini Bot-tom's commands!

 ## Setup
 ```bash
 pip install discord.py
 pip install python-dotenv
 ```
 Add DISCORD_TOKEN and API_TOKEN to your .env file in the folder.
-The tokens should be sent to you on Discord by Anav or Darsh.
+The tokens should be sent to you on Discord by the creators of Bikini Bot-tom.

 ## General